osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex2-commands.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 1.2: Experiment With Basic HTCondor Commands
+HTC Exercise 1.2: Experiment With Basic HTCondor Commands
 ============================================================

 The goal of this exercise is to use the basic informational HTCondor commands, `condor_q` and `condor_status`.
 They will be useful for monitoring your jobs and available slots (respectively) throughout the week.